gvalencia/project_template/README.md

 - How to design policies to prevent a currency wars?
 - How currency wars affects the size of the firm?
 - In a currency war situations industries  become more concentrated than in other states?
+- Are state capitalism and huge multinational realted with a currency war scenario?